SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 ### Duration: 60 minutes

-## Task 1: Setup configuration for miyagi app
+## Task 1: Set up configuration for miyagi app

 In this task, you will set up the configuration for the Miyagi app by installing dependencies, configuring environment variables, and preparing the database for local development.